bozboz/jam/README.md

     You may also select whether or not entities with this field become nested under the related entity as child pages.

+    **NOTE:** This should not be used with sortable entities that don't display in the same listing as resorting them can potentially lead to unexpected tree manipulation.

 - `Belongs To Many`
     Provides the entity form with an option to select from many entities to relate to.
 As with `Belongs To` the options in the dropdown will be limited to the type and template selected when adding the field to the template.